 Do you wish to announce the launching of a new journal or e-journal?

-Please send the necessary information to the webmaster.
+Please send the necessary information to the Editor of the ESSE Messenger.

 The url of a website is essential.